jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

   the test passes

-* I add another note
+* I add a comment

   .. code-block:: python
     :lineno-start: 15